Effective from 4 May 2023

 The Client acknowledges and agrees that the Client will have sole responsibility for the legality, reliability, integrity, accuracy and quality of the Client Data.
 The Client will arrange all consents and approvals necessary under applicable laws for Vista to access, process and use the Client Data as described in the Agreement, including in relation to any Personal Data contained within the Client Data.

-The Client acknowledges and agrees that Vista may use, store, and otherwise Process Client Data and the Generated Data for the purposes of:
+The Client acknowledges and agrees that Vista may transfer Client Data and Generated Data to its Affiliates, and that Vista and its Affiliates may use, store, and otherwise Process Client Data and the Generated Data for the purposes of:

 (a) performing Vista’s obligations under the Agreement;